slabarsk/slabarsk/README.md

 <br >

-I am currently living in İzmir/Turkey.
+I am currently living in Izmir/Turkey.
 During my college, I believe, I was able to gather sufficient information and experience in my classroom and laboratory sessions.
-Now, I am a 3rd year student and my studies in the field continue to fuel my interest in Frontend, this year.
+Now, I am a 3rd year student and my studies in the field continue to fuel my interest in Frontend.

 <hr/><br/>